dr-croc/Android-All-/Coroutine/ReadMe.md

 job.join() // it used when we need to wait untill the coroutine is finished, then it executes the rest of the line. <br />
 job is used to handle the coroutine, for example to start it . to finish it.
 Or to wait for the coroutine etc. <br />

+## Async
+Use launch : when we do not care about the result <br />
+Use Async  : when we expect some result or output from the coroutin.  <br />
+In the case  of Async, we get a defferd type, which return type value = the last line of the code.
+If its string then string , if its int then its int.